Skip to main content

 Safety Scanner

-Laser device monitoring areas and triggering safety stops on intrusion.
+A laser-based device monitoring an area and triggering safety actions on intrusion.

 Semantic Segmentation

-Classifying each pixel in an image by category for scene understanding.
+Classifying each pixel in an image into categories.
+Enables robots to understand scenes.

 Servo

-Motor with feedback control for precise position, velocity, or torque regulation.
+A motor with feedback control that can accurately maintain position, velocity, or torque.

 Sim-to-Real

-Transferring robot behaviors trained in simulation to physical robots.
+Training robot controllers in simulation and transferring to physical robots.

 Simulation

-Virtual environment for testing robot software without physical hardware.
+Virtual environments for testing robot software without physical hardware.
+View companies →

 Singularity

-Robot configuration where axes align, causing loss of degrees of freedom.
+A robot configuration where two or more axes align, causing loss of degrees of freedom.

 SLAM

 Simultaneous Localization and Mapping.
-Building maps while tracking robot position.
+Builds a map while tracking the robot's location within it.

 System Integrator